How a personal guarantee on a business loan works

-So, you need to consider your options carefully before signing up for it.
-Most importantly, you need to know what you’re signing – if you’re not sure what the contract you’ve been sent entails, it may be a good time to seek out legal advice.
+So, you need to consider your options carefully before signing up.
+Most importantly, you need to know what you’re signing – if you’re not sure what the contract you’ve been sent entails, it’s wise to seek legal advice.

 Personal guarantee vs indemnity

-You may be asked to act as a guarantor or as an indemnifier, and it’s important to understand which the case is because if things were to go wrong you’d be liable in different ways:
+You may be asked to act as a guarantor or as an indemnifier when taking out a business loan.
+It’s important to understand what each of these means because if things were to go wrong, you’d be liable in different ways: